ajaypawar23/Nikit-370/README.md

 <!-- Tag Block Start -->

 <h1 align="center">Hi 👋, I'm Nikit Singh Kanyal</h1>
 <h3 align="center">I am pursuing my BCA degree and working to be a sucessful Ethical Hacker or a Software Developer.
-This is the place where I show my code and break others</h3>
+This is the place where I show my code and break other people code.</h3>

 <!-- Tag Block End -->